chriseldredge/Klondike/src/Klondike.SelfHost/README.md

-url                                   |            | URL to listen on, e.g. `http://example.com/` (may be repeated for multiple bindings). virtualPathRoot                       | /          | Virtual path root to prefix all routes with. serverFactory                         | Nowin      | Selects OWIN server factory (may also use Microsoft.Owin.Host.HttpListener on Windows). enableIntegratedWindowsAuthentication | false      | When using Microsoft.Owin.Host.HttpListener, enables Windows authentication baseDirectory                         | (computed) | The directory where Klondike.SelfHost.exe resides, or the parent of `bin` when in a bin folder interactive                           | (computed) | When set to true, don't run as a service, block on Console.ReadLine.
-When unspecified, uses Environment.UserInteractive.
+url                                   |            | URL to listen on, e.g. `http://example.com/` (may be repeated for multiple bindings). virtualPathRoot                       | /          | Virtual path root to prefix all routes with. serverFactory                         | Nowin      | Selects OWIN server factory (may also use Microsoft.Owin.Host.HttpListener on Windows). enableIntegratedWindowsAuthentication | false      | When using Microsoft.Owin.Host.HttpListener, enables Windows authentication. baseDirectory                         | (computed) | The directory where Klondike.SelfHost.exe resides, or the parent of `bin` when in a bin folder. interactive                           | (computed) | When set to true, don't run as a service, block on Console.ReadLine.
+When unspecified, uses `Environment.UserInteractive`.

 ## Running as a Service